ansys/pymapdl/doc/source/contribution_and_api/post.rst

 ``PostProcessing`` class
 ========================

-The ``PostProcessing`` class supports postprocessing directly from MAPDL.
+The ``PostProcessing`` class supports postprocessing directly from the MAPDL live instance.
 If you want to postprocess MAPDL result files outside of PyMAPDL, you can use one of these packages: